Troubleshooting replicas in SynetoOS 5

 Kill queued replicas

-Delete an entire queue (replace <queue_name> with your queue name):
+Delete an entire queue (replace <queue_name> with the correct information):

 kubectl exec -it pods/rabbitmq-0 -- rabbitmqctl delete_queue <queue_name>